About Triple Point

 The length of time that data will be kept may depend on the reasons for which we are processing the data and on the law or regulations that the information falls under such as financial regulations, statutory limitation periods, financial services regulation etc., or any contractual obligation we might have.

-For example, the Financial Conduct Authority requires us to retain records about your identification for a period of 5 years after our relationship with you has ended, and statutory limitation periods for any potential disputes can last up to 12 years.
+For example, the FCA requires us to retain records about your identification for a period of 5 years after our relationship with you has ended, and statutory limitation periods for any potential disputes can last up to 12 years.

 Once the retention period has expired, the information will be confidentially disposed, permanently deleted, or in some cases archived.

-You have the right know what information we hold about you and to ask, in writing, to see your records.
+You have the right know what information we hold about you and to ask to see your records.
 There are some exemptions, which means you may not always receive all the information we process.

-We will supply any information you ask for that we hold about you as soon as possible, but this may take up to 30 days.
 We will not charge you for this (unless we think your request is manifestly unfounded or excessive which is assessed on a case-by-case basis).
 You will be asked for proof of identity as the person dealing with your request may not be the staff member you have met before.
 We need to be sure we are only releasing your personal data to you.

-In certain situations you have the right to ask for processing of your personal data to be restricted because there is some disagreement about its accuracy or legitimate usage.
+In certain situations, you have the right to ask for processing of your personal data to be restricted, for example because there is some disagreement about its accuracy or legitimate usage.

-If you believe our records are inaccurate you have the right to ask for those records concerning you to be updated.
-To update your records please get in touch with us using the details in the “How to contact us” section below.
+If you believe our records are inaccurate or incomplete, you have the right to ask for those records concerning you to be updated.

 Where we are processing your personal data because you have given us your consent to do so, you have the right to request that the data is transferred from one service provider to another.

-Finally, we do welcome and value all feedback, both positive and negative, and if you have any feedback for us please use these contact details.
+Finally, we do welcome and value all feedback, both positive and negative, and if you have any feedback for us please let us know.

-You also have the right to make a complaint directly to the relevant supervisory authority, including for data related issues, to the Information Commissioner’s Office (ICO).
-You can find details about how to do this on the ICO website at: www.ico.org.uk/concerns/ or by calling their helpline on 0303 123 1113
+You also have the right to make a complaint directly to the relevant supervisory authority, which in the UK is the ICO.
+You can find details about how to do this on the ICO’s website at: www.ico.org.uk/concerns/ or by calling their helpline on 0303 123 1113.